hutomosaktikartiko/NewsApp/README.md

 ## About

-In this application Showing the latest Indonesian news Using the API from newsapi.org with webview and Use BLoC for design pattern.
+In this application Showing the latest Indonesian news Using the API from newsapi.org with webview and Use Cubit for design pattern.

 ## Some of the features available in this application, that is :
 - Show the latest Indonesian news